RaceMOP: Mapless Online Path Planning for Multi-Agent Autonomous Racing using Residual Policy Learning: Methodology

 \subsubsection{Path Planning and Smoothing}

 The planned path ${(x,y)_{i+i}, ..., (x,y)_{i+n_p}}$ is obtained by iteratively using (\ref{eq:step_apf}) to follow the \gls*{apf}'s gradient $n_p$ times while the environment is assumed to be static.
 These raw paths are often not smooth.
 Additionally, \gls*{apf} can get stuck in local minima in symmetric passages \cite{park2001obstacle}, e.g., when there is only a narrow gap when overtaking, leading to a zick-zack path.
-We use the same filtering as in Sec. \ref{subsubsec:down_sampling} to smooth the path first.
-Next, a cubic spline is fit that connects to point $p_{s}$ in lookahead distance $l_{s}$.
-We find the tracking point $p_{t}$ using the lookahead distance $l_{t}$ from the cubic spline path as shown in Fig. \ref{fig:apf}.
+We apply the filtering method described in Sec. \ref{subsubsec:down_sampling} again and then further smooth the path by fitting a cubic spline.
+The tracking point $p_{t}$ is subsequently determined from the cubic spline using the lookahead distance $l_{t}$ as shown in Fig. \ref{fig:apf}.